nacht29/SQL/8-week-SQL-challenge/danny_diner/README.md

 |C          |2021-01-01|ramen       |12   |N     |
 |C          |2021-01-07|ramen       |12   |N     |

+***

 **2. Rank All The Things**

 **Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.**

+**Create a table with: customer_id, order_date, product_name, price, member(Y/N), ranking, where ranking is the ranking of food item prices in descendinh order for each customer after joining the loyalty programme**

 ````sql
 WITH customer_data AS (